Soft Uniform Spaces and Soft Uniform Continuity: Induced Topologies, Separation, and Compactness-Type Results: Introduction

 \section{Introduction}

-Soft set theory, introduced by Molodtsov \cite{Molodtsov1999}, models uncertainty by attaching to each parameter a subset of a universe.
-After the basic operations of Maji--Biswas--Roy \cite{Maji2003}, a broad range of algebraic and topological structures has been developed in this parameterized language; see, for instance, soft groups \cite{Aktas2007}, soft topological spaces \cite{Shabir2011}, and soft metric spaces \cite{Das2013}.
+Soft set theory was introduced by Molodtsov \cite{Molodtsov1999} as a parameterized method for studying uncertainty.
+In a soft set, each parameter determines a subset of a fixed universe, and the whole object is handled through this family of sections.
+The basic operations on soft sets were developed by Maji, Biswas and Roy \cite{Maji2003}.
+Later work introduced many familiar mathematical structures in soft form, including soft groups \cite{Aktas2007}, soft topological spaces \cite{Shabir2011}, and soft metric spaces \cite{Das2013}.
+The language of soft elements gives another useful way to connect soft structures with ordinary mathematical structures \cite{GoldarRay2017,GoldarRay2018,GoldarRay2019}.

-In classical topology, uniform spaces sit between metric and topological spaces and provide the right framework for uniform continuity, completeness, total boundedness, and compactness phenomena (cf.\ Bourbaki \cite{Bourbaki1966}).
-In many soft settings a metric is either unavailable or unnecessarily restrictive, while a topology alone does not retain the quantitative information needed to control uniform behaviour.
-This makes it natural to look for a soft analogue of uniformity.

-Several formulations of soft uniformity already exist. \"{O}zbak\i r and Demir \cite{OzbakirDemir2015} worked with a soft-point approach, while \"{O}zt\"{u}rk \cite{Ozturk2015} and \"{O}zt\"{u}rk--Yolcu \cite{Ozturk2016} advocated relation-based definitions closer to the entourage viewpoint.
-Fixed-point results for related variants, such as SE-uniform spaces, can be found in \cite{Demir2016}.
-More recently, Goldar, Ray and collaborators have emphasized a ``classical'' reading of soft structures through soft elements and have revisited soft topology and convergence in that spirit \cite{GoldarRay2017,GoldarRay2018,GoldarRay2019,GoldarRaySarkar2025Filters,GoldarRaySarkar2025Ideals}.
-The same viewpoint has also been pushed beyond topology, for example to soft measure theory \cite{GoldarRay2022Measure}, soft Borel measures on soft topological groups \cite{GoldarRay2022TopGroup}, soft group actions \cite{Goldar2022GroupAction}, and soft Lebesgue measure \cite{GoldarRay2023Lebesgue}.

-The goal of this paper is to give a streamlined, self-contained treatment of soft uniform spaces built directly from soft relations.
-After setting up a basic calculus of soft relations, we introduce soft uniformities by axioms that mirror the usual entourage axioms and show that each such uniformity generates a canonical soft topology.
-We then relate separatedness of the uniformity to the soft $T_1$ property of the induced topology and prove soft regularity.
-On the mapping side, we study soft uniform continuity and obtain a soft Heine--Cantor theorem on soft compact domains.
-Finally, we develop soft total boundedness and soft completeness using soft Cauchy filters, and show that soft compactness forces both properties.
+Uniform spaces provide a general setting for uniform continuity, Cauchy filters, completeness and total boundedness.
+They contain metric uniformities as important examples, but they do not require a particular metric \cite{Bourbaki1966}.
+It is therefore natural to study uniform ideas for soft sets.